 Private property shall not be taken by eminent domain except for a public use.
 Public use does not include the taking of property in order to convey an interest in the property for economic development.
-This paragraph does not apply to the taking of physically blighted properties as defined by general law, nor to takings for access to property.
 Just compensation shall be paid and, if demanded, shall be determined by a jury."

 SECTION 2.
-The amendment set out in Section 1 of this act shall be submitted to the qualified voters of the State at a statewide election to be conducted on November 3, 2009, which election shall be conducted under the laws then governing elections in the State.
+The amendment set out in Section 1 of this act shall be submitted to the qualified voters of the State at a statewide election to be conducted on November 6, 2012, which election shall be conducted under the laws then governing elections in the State.
 Ballots, voting systems, or both may be used in accordance with Chapter 163 of the General Statutes.
 The question to be used in the voting systems and ballots shall be: